The worst cruelty that can be inflicted on a human being is isolation. – Sukarno

 Isolation is a self-defeating dream. – Carlos Salinas de Gortari

-While serving on a project in Sentani, Indonesia I was given the opportunity to fly into the interior of Papua where people have lived for a longer than recorded history.
+While serving on a project in Sentani, Indonesia I was given the opportunity to fly into the interior of Papua where people have lived for longer than recorded history.
 These folks have lived, for various reasons, in remote and isolated locations.
 One of the villages I visited was Langda.

 Langda, represented by the green airplane on the map, is located at 6,100 ft in the mountains, approximately 160 NM south of Sentani.
 It is 41 NM west of Oskibil, the nearest town.
 A 15 minute flight but several days by foot.
 There are no roads.
 The 16-34 airstrip is unpaved measuring 1,463 x 79 ft (446 x 24 m) on the crest of a mountain.
-It opened in 1974 and serves the community as their main street.
+It opened in 1974 and serves the community as its main street.
 Their only street.

 “I know the excitement the sound of these planes will generate in places with names like Kiwi, Bomela, Langda, and Koropun,” said Dave Rask, MAF’s director of Aviation Resources.
 “These are places that have never seen a car.
 Places so remote that the only way to reach them is a long trek through the jungle, or by plane.
 In these areas, the missionaries, the medicines, books, Bibles … even the nails for the buildings and the aluminum for the roofs are delivered by MAF.”